Abuse of Elderly or Disabled Adult in Florida

 Finding a Tampa Lawyer for Abuse of the Elderly or Disabled

-If you are being investigated for, charged with, or arrested for the very serious criminal offense of an elderly person or a disabled person then contact an attorney in Tampa, Hillsborough County, Florida to discuss your case.
+If you are being investigated for, charged with, or arrested for the serious criminal offense of an elderly person or a disabled person, contact an attorney in Tampa, Hillsborough County, Florida, to discuss your case.

 Call (813) 250-0500.

-This article was last updated by Jason D. Sammis on Thursday, June 27, 2019.
+This article was last updated on Wednesday, September 6, 2023.